intro

 Drop a Column in a Table Using a Database Client

 As you just learned, each major database technology has its variations of the standard syntax for dropping a column.
-Remembering the specific DROP COLUMN ALTER TABLE
+Remembering the specific DROP COLUMN ALTER TABLE syntax across different databases can be challenging, and mistakes in writing the query are common.

 How can you avoid that issue?
 With DbVisualizer, a database client that allows you to visually remove columns from a table.
 Regardless of the underlying database, the procedure remains the same and involves only a few clicks!